Andrea/Vaerydian/README.md

 * [LibNoise](http://libnoisedotnet.codeplex.com) - a C# implementation of the famous libnoise noise framework, used for procedural content

 ## Building:
-Vaerydian can can compile under both Windows (MonoGame WindowsGL) and Linux(MonoGame Linux).
+Vaerydian can be compiled under both Windows (MonoGame WindowsGL) and Linux(MonoGame Linux).

 ### Pre-Build
 To build Vaerydian you need to compile all the appropriate libraries beforehand (listed above).
 The best way to compile them is to use the following order: